 Expect the Oxygen OS update to have a few improvements, bug fixes, and new features specific to OnePlus devices on top of everything else in our link above.
 Some of those include notification dots in the launcher, a new quick settings menu, and direct access to the “shot on OnePlus” photo program, to name a few.
-We like that the new Face Unlock feature is coming to the original OP5.
+We like that Face Unlock is slowly hitting every phone available.

-Right now, almost every OnePlus phone from the last two years is running the new Android 8.0 Oreo update.
-Now we can wait for Android 8.1 or start prepping for Android P.
+Right now, almost every OnePlus phone from the last two years is running Android 8.0 Oreo update or the newer Android 8.1 Oreo release.

 That said, updates are a complete mystery for almost every other smartphone manufacturer.
-We’ve heard from Motorola, HTC, Sony, and Samsung, along with a few others.
-A few even sent updates or started betas, but that’s about it so far.
+Samsung and LG are still slowly delivering the original Android 8.0 software, and we doubt they’ll push 8.1 to any phones.
 In the coming weeks look out for more information from all major Android manufacturers.
-Now that 2018 is a few months deep, we’re expecting a lot of announcements and updates to kick off.
-As they do, we’ll update with the latest information.
+Now that 2018 is a few months deep, we’re expecting a lot of announcements and preparation for Android P. As they do, we’ll update with the latest information.

-In the meantime, if you’re experiencing problems with the OP on Nougat or Oreo, here’s a roundup of some potential solutions.
-That should help with any problems that arise.
-We’ll update as soon as we know more or more updates begin.
+In the meantime, if you’re experiencing issues on Oreo, here’s a roundup of some potential fixes.
+That should help with any major problems that arise.
+We’ll update as soon as we know more.